apollographql/router/apollo-federation/src/sources/connect/json_selection/README.md

 can be recursively expanded into one of its right-side alternatives.

 Methodically trying out all these alternatives is the fundamental job of the parser.
-While this grammar is not believed to have any ambiguities, ambiguities can be resolved by applying the alternatives left to right, accepting the first set of expansions that fully matches the input tokens.
 Parsing succeeds when only terminal tokens remain (quoted text or regular expression character classes).

+Ambiguities can be resolved by applying the alternatives left to right, accepting the first set of expansions that fully matches the input tokens.
+An example where this kind of ordering matters is the `NamedSelection` rule, which specifies parsing `NamedPathSelection` before `NamedFieldSelection` and `NamedQuotedSelection`, so the entire path will be consumed, rather than mistakenly consuming only the first key in the path as a field name.

-Much like regular expression syntax, the `*` and `+` operators denote repetition (_zero or more_ and _one or more_, respectively), `?` denotes optionality (_zero
+As in many regular expression syntaxes, the `*` and `+` operators denote repetition (_zero or more_ and _one or more_, respectively), `?` denotes
-or one_), parentheses allow grouping, `"quoted"` or `'quoted'` text represents raw characters that cannot be expanded further, and `[...]` specifies character ranges.
+optionality (_zero or one_), parentheses allow grouping, `"quoted"` or `'quoted'` text represents raw characters that cannot be expanded further, and `[...]` specifies character ranges.

 ### Whitespace, comments, and `NO_SPACE`